Consumer Experience in Retail: Frontline Learning is Only One Piece of a Puzzle

 Driving Omnichannel Sales with Performance Enablement

 One notable way to generate revenue across digital, online, and brick-and-mortar experiences is through what we call Performance Enablement technology for the frontline.
-We’ve talked about Performance Enablement Platforms in the past but here we’ll discuss it particularly as it relates to CX.
+We’ve talked about retail sales enablement in the past but here we’ll discuss it particularly as it relates to CX.

 According to Google, 75% of people say their smartphones help them be more productive.